 Students gain valuable firsthand experience and new skills by working with news organizations, government offices, political firms, digital media companies, and advocacy groups.
 We provide access to dozens of listings through our weekly Above the Fold newsletter and offer course credit programs and funding opportunities.

 To apply for Journalism and Mass Communication Honors, graduating seniors must have a minimum 3.7 GPA and a portfolio of published work.
 A short letter to faculty members on the SMPA Awards Committee should outline applicable achievements and career goals.
+Deadline to apply is November 19 at 11:59pm.

 The GW Hatchet is the independent student newspaper of record at the George Washington University.
 First published in 1904, The Hatchet is the second-oldest newspaper in Washington, D.C. in continuous publication.